s7nnin/C6bank/README.md

 - ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS

-## 💻 Project

-This is a study project about animations with layout of C6 Bank :books:

-## :camera: Images

 <a href="https://github.com/s7nnin/c6bank-clone/tree/master/photos">Click here to see the images</a>